BDC Hamburger Icon

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.>

-5 things to know about small business credit card payment processing
+7 things to know about small business credit card payment processing

 1. You’re subject to processing fees and terms.

 When small businesses accept credit cards, they’re subject to processing fees for each transaction.
-Top providers’ average credit card processing fees range from 1.7 to 2.05 percent for in-person transactions and 2.25 to 2.5 percent for card-not-present transactions.
-These costs may sound minimal, but they add up, especially when they’re applied to big-ticket items.
-Additionally, some payment processors add a flat fee per transaction, which can significantly impact your bottom line if you have a high purchase volume.
+Top providers’ average credit card processing fees range from 1.7 to 2.05 percent for in-person transactions and 2.25 to 3.25 percent for card-not-present transactions.
+These costs may sound minimal, but they add up, especially when applied to big-ticket items.

 Consider the following factors to help reduce your credit card fees and save on processing costs:

-• Decide if a flat fee or tiered pricing model is best.
-Some credit card processors assess fees using a flat-rate pricing model; others have a tiered system that charges processing fees based on the transaction type.
+• Decide if a flat fee or tiered pricing model is best: Some credit card processors assess fees using a flat-rate pricing model; others have a tiered system that charges processing fees based on the transaction type.
 Some charge monthly fees in addition to the per-transaction rate.
-Before you sign with a processor, evaluate what’s best for your business.
+Before signing with a processor, evaluate what’s best for your business.
 Consider a flat-rate provider if you have a startup or small business with a low monthly sales volume.
 If you have a larger sales volume or need specialized services, consider a processor that charges an inclusive monthly fee with a lower transaction rate.

-• Negotiate your rate.
-When selecting a payment provider, you can negotiate your rate to some extent.
+• Negotiate your rate: When selecting a payment provider, you can negotiate your rate to some extent.
 Don’t sign on the dotted line until you’re sure you have the lowest possible rate without compromising on the services you need.
-Look for nonstandard charges, like cancellation fees, and ask your rep to remove them.
+Look for nonstandard charges, like cancellation fees and ask your rep to remove them.

-2. The processing type affects the level of payment data protection.
+3. The processing type affects the level of payment data protection.

-Still, many businesses don’t realize there are significant payment security differences when a card is swiped versus tapped or inserted into an EMV payment terminal.
+Still, many businesses don’t realize there are significant online payment security differences when a card is swiped versus tapped or inserted into an EMV payment terminal.

 If the transaction is intercepted during processing or is later compromised in a breach, data thieves can’t use the token to commit further credit card fraud or identify the account owner.

-3. Your business is not too small for a payment security breach.
+5. Your business is not too small for a payment security breach.

 Unfortunately, most small businesses that fall victim to a payment security breach don’t know it occurred until the damage is done.
 If there’s a breach, your business may endure the following ramifications:

-• Mandatory investigative audits of payment security practices (which cost an average of $36,000 for small businesses)
+• Mandatory investigative audits of payment security practices, which cost an average of $36,000 for small businesses

 • Loss of customer trust